 I think it's fair to say this would have caused Mr M some distress and inconvenience.
-He's said that he felt helpless, let down, frustrated and exhausted by the whole process that has followed his pension transfer.
-He says he'd just like it all to be over and to be able to move on.
-So, I consider that a payment of £500 is appropriate to compensate for the way this has made him feel.
+He'd have been concerned about the value of his pension in retirement and this will no doubt have been a worry for him.
+So, I consider that a payment of £500 is appropriate to compensate for that.